BlackCapCoder/Meters/README.md

 3.76s
 ```

 I also solved this in 3 lines of Vim.
-It input/output should be JSON.
+Input/output should be JSON, as such this solves the optional task as well.